YPares/nushellWith/README.md

 ## Outputs of this flake

-- [`lib.nushellWith`](./nushellWith.nix): a function that takes a description of a nushell configuration (which libraries and plugins to use) and outputs a nushell wrapper
+- [`lib.nushellWith`](./nushell-with.nix): a function that takes a description of a nushell configuration (which libraries and plugins to use) and outputs a nushell wrapper
-- [`lib.makeNuLibrary`](./makeNuLibrary.nix): a function that takes a nushell library as a folder (e.g. obtained from github via one of your flake inputs flagged with `flake = false;`) and patches it to add some binary dependencies to its path when it is imported.
-It outputs the resulting patched folder as a derivation, ready to be passed to `libraries` in `lib.nushellWith`
+- [`lib.makeNuLibrary`](./lib.nix): a function that takes a nushell library as a folder (e.g. obtained from github via one of your flake inputs flagged with `flake = false;`) and patches it to add some binary dependencies to its path when it is imported.
+It outputs the resulting patched folder as a derivation, ready to be passed to the `libraries.source` argument of `nushellWith`
-- [`packages.<system>`](./nuLibraries.nix): a set of pre-packaged
+- [`packages.<system>`](./nu-libs-and-plugins.nix): a set of pre-packaged
   nushell libraries (see below)

 ## Nushell libraries

 This flake also packages (as Nix derivations) some nushell libraries published on Github, so their dependencies are taken care of for you.
-PRs to add new libraries to [this list](./nuLibraries.nix) are very much welcome.
+PRs to add new libraries to [this list](./nu-libs-and-plugins.nix) are very much welcome.
 Don't forget to add the URL of the library to wrap in the `inputs` of the [`flake.nix`](./flake.nix) file too.